 Switching to Emacs

-Last night I asked a question on /r/datacurator/ (an ABSOLUTELY AMAZING forum that I have to check from time to time).
+I recently asked a question on /r/datacurator/ (an ABSOLUTELY AMAZING forum that I have to check from time to time).

 I asked how could I organize my big collection of notes, ideas, bookmarks, code snippets, etc, in such a way to find them easy.